Houston’s Freeways: Who Was Displaced and Why?

 Figure 6 — Graphic Representation of How Cleared Buildings Are Linked With Displaced People

-Overall, this methodology is highly accurate.
+Overall, this methodology is highly accurate but not comprehensive.
 The resulting database and map show the names and details of real individuals and where they lived in 1940 or 1950 within areas that would later become highway right-of-way.
 The project’s website provides links to scans of the original documents from which this information was sourced.
 This linked dataset not only shows the exact names of people, but it also includes the exact number of people living in each building and the relationships among the occupants (i.e., spouse, child, parent, lodger, etc.).
 This methodology is also useful for identifying residences in unexpected buildings, as several matches reveal people who lived in stores, garages, or other buildings identified on our mapping sources as nonresidential.

 Determining who was displaced by a highway requires careful consideration of the timing of the displacement.
 In the development of freeways, the clearance of right-of-way and the removal of structures usually occurs years after the decision on the freeway’s route is finalized.
 The people living in a freeway right-of-way when clearance occurred might not be the same individuals who lived there when the alignment decision was made.
 Since the information about displacements caused by highways is necessary for analyzing the motives of those who designed the highway system, we decided the most critical date to consider is the date when the final alignment decision was made.
 The residents living in the affected neighborhoods at that time were the ones who were forced to deal with the reality of losing their homes.

 Using that approach, we selected the census data corresponding to when the alignment decision was made.
 For example, if a highway’s alignment was finalized in the 1940s, as with the Gulf Freeway in 1943, then the 1940 census data is included in the dataset for that section of the city’s urban freeway network.
 Highway alignments decided after 1950 use data from the 1950 census.
-These results were then mapped on the project’s website, roadsTaken (Figure 7).
+These results were then mapped on the project’s website, "roadsTaken" (Figure 7).

 Figure 7 — Example Portion of a Map Showing the Southwest Freeway at Montrose Boulevard